 - Recognition on event invitations

 - Signage at events and/or program listing

-- Inclusion in press releases and promotional materials
+- Inclusion in press releases, social media and promotional materials

 - Tickets to sponsored event

 The GGRA updates the schedule every year in an effort to keep all events unique and rewarding.
-Historical events include:
+Some events include:

 - Annual member meeting where the Board of Directors are elected

 - Golf Tournament benefitting GGRA PAC or GGRA Scholarship Foundation